ppy/osu-wiki/wiki/Ranking_criteria/osu!catch/en.md

 #### Rules

 - **[Hyperdashes](/wiki/Gameplay/Hyperdash) must have at least a 125 ms gap between their two objects.**
-- **[Hyperdashes](/wiki/Gameplay/Hyperdash) cannot be used on individual [drops](/wiki/Gameplay/Hit_object/Juice_stream#drop) and/or slider repetitions.** The accuracy and control required is unreasonable at this level and can create a situation where the player potentially fails to read the slider path.
+- **[Hyperdashes](/wiki/Gameplay/Hyperdash) cannot be used on individual [drops](/wiki/Gameplay/Hit_object/Juice_stream#drop) and/or slider repetitions.** The accuracy and control required are unreasonable at this level and can create a situation where the player potentially fails to read the slider path.
 - **[Hyperdashes](/wiki/Gameplay/Hyperdash) of a different beat snap must not be used between consecutive [fruits](/wiki/Gameplay/Hit_object/Fruit).** For example, a 1/2 hyperdash must not be followed by a 1/4 hyperdash.
 - **[Hyperdashes](/wiki/Gameplay/Hyperdash) that are [basic-snapped](/wiki/Gameplay/Dash_snapping#basic-snapped) must not be used more than two times between consecutive [fruits](/wiki/Gameplay/Hit_object/Fruit).**
 - **[Hyperdashes](/wiki/Gameplay/Hyperdash) that are [higher-snapped](/wiki/Gameplay/Dash_snapping#higher-snapped) must not be used in conjunction with any other [dashes](/wiki/Gameplay/Dash) or hyperdashes.**